 Women who have unavoidable conflicts that will require absences from recruitment are encouraged to consider Continuous Open Bidding or to wait to participate until fall recruitment 2022.

 Participants are required to purchase a meal plan for recruitment.
 The recruitment meal plan is separate from the meal plan you have during the school year and cannot be used outside of recruitment.
 The cost of the meal plan is $105 and will be charged automatically to your bursar account.
 This fee is non-refundable.

 The following meals are included with your meal plan: Saturday Dinner, Sunday Lunch and Dinner, Monday Lunch and Dinner, Tuesday Lunch and Dinner, Wednesday Lunch and Dinner, Thursday Lunch and Friday Lunch.
 On Thursday and Friday evenings students will make plans to go eat together in Stillwater.
 It is recommended that students bring money for these meals as well as breakfast.
 Breakfast is not provided at any point during the week.

-During the day, you will not be allowed to talk on your cell phone to ensure that you are focusing on your recruitment events as well as meeting new people.
-In the evenings, you will be able to call.
+During the day, you will have limited time to talk to anyone not at Recruitment.
 Please note that inappropriate cell phone usage is grounds for dismissal from recruitment.
 In the event of an emergency, please have your parents/guardians contact the Office of Fraternity & Sorority Affairs at 405-744-5490 or the Recruitment Central at 405-744-6583.